 - Implement a chatbot to engage the visitor or customer and answer FAQs.

-- Add sales or support agents to the live chat team.
+- Add sales or support team to live chat.

 3. Chat to conversion rate

 Live chat support improves customer experience, leading to customer loyalty and retention.
 Measuring that conversion rate is very difficult.
 So I won’t talk about that.